moss-l/bhs-js-testing/boolean-simplification.md

 Which may raise the question, do we have to go through all those tedious simplification steps every time we write a simple function?

-Luckly the answer is no. You will need to get some familiarity with them because Boolean logic is pretty central to computer programming but once you get used to expressing combinations of boolean values you will naturally simplify as you go.
+Luckily the answer is no. You will need to get some familiarity with them because Boolean logic is pretty central to computer programming but once you get used to expressing combinations of Boolean values you will naturally simplify as you go.
 You will never write `x == true` when you could just write `x`.
-And if you know you are writing a set of mutually exclusive branches you will start with an `if/else if/else` construct rather than a set of indpendent `if` statements with more complicated test conditions.
+And if you know you are writing a set of mutually exclusive branches you will start with an `if/else if/else` construct rather than a set of independent `if` statements with more complicated test conditions.

 And once you get comfortable with the idea that Boolean values are